Indian Health Service (IHS) IT Network Operations and Support Center (NOSC)

 Who Can Receive Services from This Program

-Federal, tribal, and urban facilities that utilize the Indian Health Service (IHS) network are eligible for assistance.
+Federal, tribal, and urban facilities that utilize the IHS network are eligible for assistance.

 There is no application process for participation.